0 hours 2 mins

 Thinly sliced lemon wheels

-3) In small cast iron skillets, divide the olive oil and heat until really hot but not smoking.
-Add the scallops and let get golden brown.
+3) In two small cast iron skillets, divide the olive oil and heat until really hot but not smoking.
+Add the scallops and let them get golden brown on one side.
 (About two-three minutes.)
-Carefully, flip over and cook on the other sides until brown.
+Carefully, flip over and cook on the other sides until brown. (one minute)

-NOTES: Simplicity at its best.
+NOTES: Cast Iron Scallops is simplicity at its best.
 Scallops are seared in cast iron skillets for a golden brown exterior with a soft succulent middle.
-They are seasoned simply with salt and pepper, dill flavored olive oil and butter, dill and lemon.
+They are seasoned simply with salt and pepper, some fresh dill, olive oil and butter, and lemon wheels or wedges to finish.
 That’s it.
 A handful of ingredients transform this incredible shellfish into a delicious bite.

 Cooking scallops in a cast iron skillet is the key to that dark, golden brown sear on the outside.
 There are a couple of important steps to ensuring perfect scallops.